Pitcher plants should have open pitchers ready to capture insects. But, in some instances, these plants keep their pitchers closed.

 Some tricks that we can try to solve this problem could be:

-1. If our plant is located indoors (read the pitcher plant indoor care guideOpens in a new tab.), a good option would be to purchase a humidifier and place it near it.
+- If our plant is located indoors (read the pitcher plant indoor care guide), a good option would be to purchase a humidifier and place it near it.
 Thanks to this device, we will be able to substantially increase the humidity in the air, thus favoring our plants in need of moisture.

 Solution for Improper Temperature